spectral-cockpit/opusreader2/README.md

 ## Scope

-This is an universal binary reader that parses files produced with Bruker Fourier-Transform infrared (IR) spectrometers, for R.
+This is an universal binary reader that parses files produced with Bruker Fourier-Transform infrared (FT-IR) spectrometers, for R.

 ## Background